wdi-sf-september-2014/api_and_spa_with_backbone_router_weekend_lab/README.md

 It's time to practice your skills.

+* Use:
+	* Rails to build an API
+	* Backbone.js for your frontend router
+	* jQuery and Handlebars

+* Start on this project in pairs on Friday
+	* On Friday, plan out how you'll accomplish this
+	* Figure out how to do the auth flow with your partner
+* Complete the projects individually over the weekend

 ## Build a simplified medium clone backed by a RESTful JSON API

 ### User signup (`/#signup`)